 CARE & MAINTENANCE

-Tait recommends a select range of premium, high-performance, exterior-grade upholstery options, these fit-for-purpose fabrics have been hand-picked from a number of trusted textile suppliers world-wide.
-Constructed with the highest quality man-made yarns suited to outdoor extremities, these fabrics are advantageous for their inherent stain-resistance, colour-fast resilience and durable qualities.
+Tait recommends a select range of premium, high-performance, exterior-grade upholstery options, these fit-for-purpose fabrics have been hand-picked from a number of trusted textile suppliers worldwide.
+Constructed with the highest quality man-made yarns suited to outdoor extremities, these fabrics are advantageous for their inherent stain resistance, colour-fast resilience and durable qualities.
 In addition, many of these fabrics feature advanced technologies in their construction including solution-dyed olefin and acrylic, as well as Trevira CS flame retardance.
-Tait’s range of selected fabrics have been used extensively and have performed exceptionally across numerous commercial and residential projects worldwide.
-Due to their ability to perform and cope under demanding pressures this selection of fabrics form Tait’s tried and trusted range.
+Tait’s range of selected fabrics has been used extensively and has performed exceptionally across numerous commercial and residential projects worldwide.
+Due to their ability to perform and cope under demanding pressures this selection of fabrics from Tait’s tried and trusted range.

-While individual fabrics will each have their own set of care and maintenance requirements as outlined by the supplier, the following provides general information to assist you in best-care for your upholstered items.
+While individual fabrics will each have their own set of care and maintenance requirements as outlined by the supplier, the following provides general information to assist you in the best care for your upholstered items.

 - Where upholstery products are continually exposed to the elements (uncovered location), it’s highly recommended to keep upholstered seating protected where possible or to store any seat cushions when not in use.
 This will lengthen the life of your upholstery.